abhishek-gola/hazard-detector/README.md

 | derived "moving" that KittiMoSeg also calls moving (**precision**) | **93.6 %** (1192/1274) |
 | KittiMoSeg "moving" that the derived GT finds (**recall**) | **58.9 %** (1192/2024) |

-**The rigid-field fit was sound; the threshold was too conservative.** When it says an object moves it is right 93.6 % of the time, so substituting a rigid-field fit for GPS/IMU odometry works.
-But it finds only 58.9 % of moving objects, because `speed_thresh = 0.45 m/frame` (~16 km/h) was chosen to make labels trustworthy — the docstring says "precision matters more than coverage" — which silently discarded slower movers.
+So the fit was sound and the threshold was not.
+When the derived labels call an object moving they are right 93.6 % of the time, which means a rigid-field fit is a fair substitute for GPS/IMU odometry.
+They only find 58.9 % of movers, though.
+`speed_thresh = 0.45 m/frame` (~16 km/h) was set for trustworthiness, and the
+docstring says as much: "precision matters more than coverage".
+Slower movers were discarded silently.

-**That biased earlier results in two directions at once**, and both are corrected
+That biased earlier results in two directions at once.
+Both are corrected below.
-below:

 - Recall was measured against a label set holding only the faster ~59 % of movers, which are the easier ones.